siglens/siglens-docs/docs/log-ingestion/logstash.md

 # Logstash

-_Ingesting logs into Siglens using Logstash_
+_Ingesting logs into SigLens using Logstash_

 ### 1. Install Logstash